Burnie offers a unique volunteer greet and meet program.

 With sand and surf almost lapping at the door, Burnie's central business and shopping district provides a thoroughfare to the beachside boardwalk and to a 17-kilometer walking trail that skirts the city.
 In about the time it takes to enjoy a cappuccino you can be working it off along the beautiful pathways of Burnie Park through native rain forest to a dramatic waterfall.

 Or (if you're lucky) you can catch a glimpse of platypus just a few minutes drive east of the city at Fernglade, a tranquil retreat for picnicking or simply meandering along the banks of the Emu River.

 Wing's Farm is a privately operated wildlife rescue center that the owners (three generations of family farmers) open up to visitors.
 All of the animals are rescued and could not survive in the wild, so you get to see Tasmanian Devils, Wombats, and Kangaroos up close with narration from friendly family farmers.

 Follow the foreshore boardwalk from Hilder Pde to the western end of West Beach, where there’s a penguin observatory. little baby penguins may be found in burrows from October to February.

-Continue south and you'll reach spectacular Annsleigh Gardens and Tea Rooms (open September to May) and the renowned Rhododendron Gardens (open August to February) - superb displays of more than 9,000 wild and hybrid rhododendrons in a natural 12-hectare amphitheater.
+Continue south to the renowned Rhododendron Gardens (open August to February) - superb displays of more than 9,000 wild and hybrid rhododendrons in a natural 12-hectare amphitheater.
 Rhododendron Gardens run a free shuttle from town on many cruise ship days.